dzackgarza/Notes/Conferences/UMD Geometry Festival/Talk2.md

 $$
 where we follow a Hamiltonian flow to infinity and obtain a number.

-If any of the weights are negative, the points can not be semi-stable, which falls out of a specific mount on the weights.
+If any of the weights are negative, the points can not be semi-stable, which falls out of a specific bound on the Mumford weights.